Overview

 The Metropolitan Transportation Authority

-The regional transit authority for the the New York City Metro region
+The regional transit authority for the New York City Metro region

 Virginia Passenger Rail Authority (VPRA)